ericgitangu/OA/dsa.md

 ## Algorithm Code Snippets
 ### Bubble Sort (Basic)

-Description: Bubble sort is a simple comparison-based sorting algorithm that works by repeatedly stepping through the list, comparing adjacent elements and swapping them if they are in the wrong order.
-The algorithm uses the array itself as the primary data structure, requiring no additional memory allocation (O(1) space complexity).
-The name "bubble" comes from the way smaller elements "bubble" to the top of the list with each iteration.
-While intuitive and easy to implement, it has O(n²) time complexity making it inefficient on large lists.
-The algorithm is stable, meaning it preserves the relative order of equal elements.
-It performs well on nearly sorted arrays and can detect if a list is already sorted by checking if any swaps were needed in a pass.
+Description: Bubble sort is a simple comparison-based sorting algorithm that demonstrates fundamental sorting concepts.
+Key features:

+Data Structures Used:
+- Array/List as Primary Structure:
+  - Stores elements to be sorted in contiguous memory
+  - Enables O(1) access to adjacent elements for comparisons
+  - Modified in-place without auxiliary storage
+  - Maintains stable ordering of equal elements
+  - Size remains fixed during sorting

+- Boolean Flag for Optimization:
+  - Tracks if any swaps occurred in a pass
+  - Enables early termination if array is sorted
+  - Improves best case to O(n) for nearly sorted arrays
+  - Simple but effective optimization technique

+Key advantages:
+- Simple implementation with minimal extra space O(1)
+- Stable sorting preserves relative order
+- Works well for small or nearly sorted arrays
+- Can detect sorted arrays early
+- Good for teaching sorting concepts

+Limitations:
+- O(n²) time complexity makes it inefficient for large arrays
+- Requires many array accesses and swaps
+- Not suitable for large datasets
+- Other algorithms like quicksort are usually better

+The algorithm gets its name from the way smaller elements "bubble up" to their correct positions with each pass through the array.
+While not efficient for large datasets, it remains useful for:
+- Educational purposes demonstrating sorting concepts
+- Small arrays where simplicity is preferred
+- Nearly sorted arrays that need minor corrections
+- When stable sorting is required with minimal space

 ```python
     def bubble_sort(arr):